dgpv/bsst/README.md

         Pattern can be suffexed with ':' followed by the number of samples to produce.
 For example, 'wit*:3' will produce 3 samples for each witness.
         By default, 1 sample for each analyzed value will be produced.

-        NOTE: The limitation of multiple samples is that samples are generated independently, that means for `$a $b ADD VERIFY` your can get `1, 0` as possible values for both `$a` and `$b`, even if they cannot be both 0 at the same time

         Note that if the value itself was never accessed by the script, the model value for it will not be produced, even if the